radiantearth/stac-browser/README.md

 External STAC data is any data that is not a children of the given `catalogUrl`.
 Must be set to `true` if a `catalogUrl` is not given as otherwise you won't be able to browse anything.

+### locale

+The default language to use for STAC Browser, defaults to `en` (English).
+The language given here must be present in `supportedLocales`.

+### fallbackLocale

+The language to use if individual phrases are not available in the default language, defaults to `en` (English).
+The language given here must be present in `supportedLocales`.

+### supportedLocales

+A list of languages to show in the STAC Browser UI.
+The languages given here must have a corresponding JSON file in the `src/locales` folder, e.g.
+`src/locales/en.json` for English.

+In CLI, please provide the languages separated by a space, e.g. `--supportedLocales en de fr it`

 ### stacLint

 ***experimental***